marxin/texi2rst-generated/sphinx/gfortran/interoperability-with-c.rst

 As there exist no direct Fortran equivalents, neither unions nor structs with bit field or variable-length array members are interoperable.

+.. index:: C variable interoperability, variable interoperability with C, interoperability, variable

 .. _interoperable-global-variables:

-.. index:: C variable interoperability

-.. index:: variable interoperability with C

-.. index:: interoperability, variable

 Interoperable Global Variables
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^